DeonHarmse/delphi-restaurant-pos/README.md

 | HeadChef | JohnMill0417 | JohnMill9016 |
 | Administrator | JackStor0683 | JackStor9945 |

-Alternatively, users may register a new account through the registration screen.
+Alternatively, users may register a new account through the registration screen using the owner account.

 ---